AC Repair Services Smiths Station AL

 What does AC repair in Smiths Station AL include

-Does C&G provide emergency AC repair
+Does C&G provide emergency AC repair in Smiths Station

 Why is there water around my indoor AC unit

 Water near the indoor unit often points to a clogged condensate drain, frozen coil, cracked drain pan, disconnected drain line, or float switch issue.
-It should be checked before water damages ceilings, flooring, or walls.
+It should be checked before water damages ceilings, floors, or walls.

 Does C&G service areas outside Smiths Station